stephen-l-jones/stephen-l-jones.github.io/static/markdown/how-to-calibrate-strategy-components.md

 ---

 [^1].
-The resource based view is discussed in more detail in “[A Survey a Strategy Theory](./a-survey-of-strategy-theory)”, “[Competing on Resources](https://hbr.org/2008/07/competing-on-resources)”, and "[Competing with Ordinary Resources](https://sloanreview.mit.edu/article/competing-with-ordinary-resources/)”.
+The resource based view is discussed in more detail in “[A Survey a Strategy Theory](./a-survey-of-strategy-theory)”, “[Competing on Resources](https://hbr.org/2008/07/competing-on-resources)”, and “[Competing with Ordinary Resources](https://sloanreview.mit.edu/article/competing-with-ordinary-resources/)”.

 [^2].
 For more information on relational resources, see “[The Relational View: Cooperative Strategy and Sources of Interorganizational Competitive Advantage](https://www.jstor.org/stable/pdf/259056.pdf)”.